This Sleep-Inducing Pillow Spray Is Modern Day Fairy Dust

 Advertisement

-Truthfully, this £19 lavender, chamomile, and vetivert elixir did not casually roll into my life (for one thing, it's a rectangular bottle) — This Works, the online hotspot for skincare and wellness solutions, generously sent me a few samples to review and I immediately got to spritzin'.
+Truthfully, this $41 lavender, chamomile, and vetiver elixir ($29.54 on Amazon right now) did not casually roll into my life (for one thing, it's a rectangular bottle) — This Works, the online hotspot for skincare and wellness solutions, generously sent me a few samples to review and I immediately got to spritzin'.
 Soothing floral aromas wafted over my pillows and gently caressed my duvet cover, but did I fall asleep?
 The nozzle on this bottle produced one of the best mists I've ever seen, but did I toss and turn?
 Yes, it's cruelty-free, vegan, and 99% natural, but was my REM cycle revived?
 Find out all the breaking snooze news you need to know and more, below.

 What is This Works and how do their products, um, work?